seriallos/eve-year-in-review/README.md

 Notes
 -----

-* By default, the application is entirely client side and so no data is sent to my server.
+* The application is entirely client side - none of your data is saved on my server.
-    * If you choose to share your stats, your data will be stored on my server so that it can be retrieved later as a permalink.
-My app/server do not have access to your credentials, only the data retrieved and possibly an access token with limited rights.
 * Google analytics is used for basic traffic tracking.
-* https://sisilogin.testeveonline.com/ is CCP's Sisi Single Sign On site.
-It's trustworthy.
-Once the API is available from TQ Crest this app will be switched over.
-  Sisi is just being used temporarily until it's rolled out for real.
+* The site uses CCP's single sign on for account validation so your credentials never get near my server/code.
 * Built primarily using
     * React
     * d3